nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 develop Zoomaster without confusion or introduce unwanted bugs to the App.

 ### Scope
-First, the guide will help you set up Zoomaster in its current iteration so that you can familiarise with it. <br/> Secondly, the guide will explain the design of Zoomaster and its various components. <br/>
+First, the guide will help you set up Zoomaster in its current iteration so that you can familiarise yourself with it. <br/> Secondly, the guide will explain the design of Zoomaster and its various components. <br/>
 Next, the guide will showcase how we implement various features into Zoomaster with step by step explanations and diagram. <br/>